shumwaymark/sentinelcam/README.rst

 Captured images are written to the filesystem as individual full-sized frames compressed into JPEG files.
-These files are written into the folder specified by the ``outdir`` configuration setting and organized by date into subfolders with a YYYY-MM-DD naming convention.
+These files are written into the folder specified by the ``images`` configuration setting int the `camwatcher.yaml <camwatcher.yaml>`_ file, and organized by date into subfolders with a YYYY-MM-DD naming convention.

 This convention allows for retrieval and storage that is both fast and efficient on such small devices.
 Analysis tasks have speedy direct access to any desired